Borega/pd2bs-scripts/README.md

 After filling out all the required information, click `Apply` and then `OK` to close out this window.
 You should now see your first profile on the list.
 Click on your profile and hit `Start` on the left hand side.
 If you did everything correctly, the manager will automatically start open a new Diablo II window and will proceed to log in automatically (If you used D2BotMap.dbj, you'll have to log in yourself).

 Once your character is in-game you should see a bunch of warning text on the top of the screen, this is the `Console` area.
-First time characters need a Character config file, and to generate one for the first time for your character, you'll need to click `Home` on your keyboard, and then `Space`.
+First time characters need a Character config file, and to generate one for the first time for your character, you'll need to press `Home` on your keyboard, and then `Space`.
 The game window should close down, if you try to start it again you'll see some more errors regarding your newly created character config file.
 The most common first time error is due to your character's attacks not being set.

 ### Basic Config Setup